 Primary Progressive Aphasia is a little known, often confused, and frequently missed diagnosis.
-In today’s blog post we’ll go over the symptoms, what we know about the causes, and how language tasks can help.
+What is it?
+What goes into the diagnosis?
+How can we harness the brain to compensate for it?
+Read on as we explain the symptoms, known causes, and how language tasks can help.

 You've had a brain injury or stroke and certain things in your daily life are affected, but not everything.
 You know your injury was on the right side of your brain.
 So, why are you having trouble with actions on the left side of your body?
 Here's a quick explanation of which side of the brain is responsible for what types of thoughts, emotions, and actions.
 You might be surprised!

 Research results show that after using Constant Therapy for 6 weeks, a resident diagnosed with dementia in the Special Care Unit of a large retirement community showed functional improvement and more independence.

 The term “neuroplasticity” or “brain plasticity” refers to the ability of your brain to reorganize itself, both physically and functionally, throughout your life, due to your environment.
 One of the biggest shifts in our understanding of brain plasticity is that it is a lifelong phenomenon.